Dax Cowart

 Donald Herbert Cowart (December 16, 1947 – April 28, 2019), better known as Dax Cowart, was an attorney and a former United States Air Force pilot who served in the Vietnam War.
 He was born in Henderson, Texas.
 In 1973, Cowart sustained debilitating injuries from a propane gas explosion that resulted in the loss of his hands and eyes.
 He suffered significant hearing loss, and was so severely burned over most of his body that the only place where his skin remained undamaged was on the bottom of his feet.
 Prior to the accident, he was known to his family and friends as Don or Donnie; however, after the accident he changed his first name to Dax because it was a rather uncommon name, easier for him to write, and it helped to avoid the embarrassment he felt after responding to someone he thought was addressing him, only to discover they were addressing someone else with the same name.

 Cowart's pleas that he be allowed to die were not honored even though, that same year, the American Medical Association had endorsed a competent patient's right to discontinue prolonged life-saving treatments.
 He said the doctors thought that if they forced him to receive treatment, he would change his mind and want to live, and that it would be the best outcome for him in the long run.
-Cowart disagreed and continued to hold the belief that it is wrong to force a person who is in full control of their faculties to receive treatment against their will; a violation of one's civil rights.
+Cowart disagreed and continued to hold the belief that it is both morally wrong and a civil rights violation to force a person who is in full control of their faculties to receive treatment against their will.

 Despite the debilitating effects of his injuries, Cowart graduated from Texas Tech University in 1986 with a law degree, and established his own legal practice as a personal injury attorney.
 He became notable for the ethical issues he raised over the medical community's efforts to save his life against his wishes.
 His case is often cited in discussions of medical ethics.

 Accident

-On July 25, 1973 Cowart was a 25-year-old US Air Force Reserve pilot working with his father, a cattle rancher and real estate broker in Henderson, TX.
+On July 25, 1973, Cowart was a 25-year-old US Air Force Reserve pilot working with his father, a cattle rancher and real estate broker in Henderson, TX.
 The accident occurred as they returned to their car after inspecting a tract of land they were considering for purchase.

 A nearby underground pipeline was leaking propane gas – which unlike natural gas is heavier than air and thus collects in low areas such as the creek bed near which they had parked – and as they started the car the propane exploded.

 The surrounding trees and vegetation caught fire as Cowart was showered with glass from the windshield.
 He made his way out of the car and ran, breaking through three walls of fire, rolling on the ground after each one to extinguish his burning clothes.
 After a mile and a half he collapsed.